 Lectures on the same/similar subjects can also be attended in other universities, with permission of the Course Coordinator.
-In special cases (for example in case of a prolonged stay abroad), a doctoral student may be exempted from attendance at lectures, or at some of them; however, the doctoral student has anyway to pass the relative exams.
+In special cases (for example in case of a prolonged stay abroad) and with permission of the Course Coordinator, a doctoral student may be exempted from in-person attendance at lectures; however, the doctoral student has anyway to pass the relative exams.
 Attendance at any course/module which is not activated by the Course, as well passing the related exam, must be properly documented by the course/module lecturer: the lecturer has to fill in and periodically sign the "Attendance declaration" form in Appendix 8.2 and in case the "Passed exam" form in Appendix 8.3 (the filled forms must be given by the student to the Course Secretary).